For youth basketball coaches grades 1-8

 You build the philosophy.

-You leave with your coaching purpose, a developmental map for ages 1-8, and a clear three-word framework before the first practice ever starts.
+You leave with your coaching purpose, a developmental map for grades 1-8, and a clear three-word framework before the first practice ever starts.

 2